RyanKerwick/Personal-Website/src/content/sections/02-about.md

 ## About

-I’m a computer science student who loves embedded systems, clean UI, and building durable tools.
-I enjoy running, cooking, and tinkering with microcontrollers.
+I’m a computer science student who loves embedded systems, challenging problems, and learning as much as I can.
+I enjoy exercise, cooking, and tinkering with microcontrollers.
+My current interests are in embedded systems, systems engineering, artificial intelligence, and cybersecurity.